 Q10.
 If your child has needed mental health support or information over the past 3 months, have you been able to obtain it?
-This could be from friends, family, a GP, psychologist, online self-help etc.
+This could be from friends, family, a GP, psychologist, online self-help etc. Sample: 0-8, n=110.
+Weighted by age, gender, location and ATSI status

-Parents or carers of children 8 and under were asked what support they utilised on behalf of their child, or their child accessed directly.
+Those who said they had tried to access mental health and wellbeing support or information were asked what support they utilised on behalf of their child, or their child accessed directly.
 As with other age groups, the most common sources of support were friends or family members (41%) followed by GP (37%), and psychologist, psychiatrist or counsellor (23%).
-See Figure 48, below.
+See , below.